 Increasingly students in Ontario (and beyond) are enrolling in online courses, but they often don’t have the necessary skills to be successful in this learning environment.
 How to Succeed in an Online Course consists of eight modules, with the goal of helping students to prepare to take an online course, improve their learning strategies in an online environment, and familiarize themselves with skills to succeed in learning online.

 Colleges of Applied Arts and Technology throughout Ontario deliver a wide range of postsecondary programs designed to provide graduates with the entry-level skills they will need to become successfully employed in various vocational fields.
 Employers, industry and professional associations and program graduates currently working in the field are all involved in the development and review processes, as are representatives of the colleges themselves.
-(Ministry of Advanced Education and Skills Development)
+(Ministry of Training, Colleges and Universities)

 To review specific program standards - visit the website